cmgerdes/Easy-MQTT-Switch/Readme.md

 If different current ratings etc. are required then different parts from the BOM could be substituted in fairly easily.

+For someone who has done basic soldering etc. before, this build should only take a couple hours at most not including print time.

 Note: I based the design of this off of the below garage door controller: http://automatedhome.party/2017/01/06/wifi-garage-door-controller-using-a-wemos-d1-mini/